BIRU-Scop/tenzu-docs/docs/deployment/docker-compose.md

 :::

 :::tip
-You can use [djcrety](https://djecrety.ir/) to generate the two keys.
+You can use [djecrety](https://djecrety.ir/) to generate a secret key.
 :::

 import CodeBlock from '@theme/CodeBlock';